jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 ![alt text](images/starRatings.png "Amazon Star Rating")

-The first line of [movieRatings.txt](movieRatings.txt) means, user 0 gives a rating of 3 to movie 83, gives a rating of 1 to movie 11, gives a rating of 1 to movie 14, gives a rating of 4 to moving 31, gives a rating of 4 to movie 101, gives a rating of 2 to movie 21, etc.
+The first line of [movieRatings.txt](movieRatings.txt) means, user 0 gives a rating of 3 to movie 87, gives a rating of 1 to movie 11, gives a rating of 1 to movie 14, gives a rating of 4 to moving 31, gives a rating of 4 to movie 101, gives a rating of 2 to movie 21, etc.

 The second line of [movieRatings.txt](movieRatings.txt) means, user 1 gives a rating of 1 to movie 6, gives a rating of 2 to movie 61, gives a rating of 2 to movie 109, gives a rating of 4 to moving 87, gives a rating of 4 to movie 28, gives a rating of 5 to movie 38, etc.

 The 3rd line descirbes ratings given by user 2, the 4th line describes ratings given by user 3, etc.

 The file [showRatings.txt](showRatings.txt) can be interpreted in the same way.
 It is just ratings in that file are for tv shows.
+In this assignment, your program should read these two input files and store the movie ratings in a matrix, and store the show ratings in another matrix.

 ## Commands to Support & Program Output